doctrine/deprecations/README.md

 with options to disable all deprecations or selectively for packages.

 By default it does not log deprecations at runtime and needs to be configured to log through either trigger_error or with a PSR-3 logger.
+This is done to avoid side effects by deprecations on user error handlers that Doctrine has no control over.

 ## Usage from consumer perspective: